DWP forces over 680,000 people to pay for its own mistakes

 The legal charity has helped several claimants win back thousands from the DWP in unfair overpayment cases.
 Alongside 30 other leading charities, it has now written to work and pensions secretary Liz Kendall to legislate to bring a legal end to the issue.

-Signatories including the Joseph Rowntree Foundation and Age UK say the DWP approach to Universal Credit overpayments should be in line with housing benefits.
-In these cases, they are only recovered when the claimant could not reasonably have expected to have known they had been overpaid.
+Signatories including Amnesty International and Age UK say the DWP approach to Universal Credit overpayments should be in line with housing benefits.
+In these cases, they are not recovered when the claimant could not reasonably have expected to have known they had been overpaid.

 Shameem Ahmad, chief executive officer of PLP, said: “No one is expecting the DWP not to make mistakes.
 However, it is incumbent on the department to take responsibility for those mistakes, rather than pushing that burden onto people it should in fact be supporting.